opentracing-contrib/java-grpc/README.md

 ## Server Tracing

-A `ServerTracingInterceptor` uses default settings, which you can override by creating it using a `ServerTracingInterceptor.Builder`.
+A `TracingServerInterceptor` uses default settings, which you can override by creating it using a `TracingServerInterceptor.Builder`.

 - `withOperationName(OperationNameConstructor constructor)`: Define how the operation name is constructed for all spans created for the intercepted service.
 Default sets the operation name as the name of the RPC method.
 More details in the `Operation Name` section.
 - `withStreaming()`: Logs to the server span whenever a message is received. *Note:* This package supports streaming but has not been rigorously tested.
 If you come across any issues, please let us know.